-Francine is Dutch by nationality and has lived on four different continents.
+Francine is a Dutch native and has lived on four different continents.
 After she left the Netherlands in 1998, she lived in New Orleans, Cairo (Egypt), Miri (Malaysia) and Dubai (UAE) before she settled in Houston in 2013.
 Each country that she got to call 'home' for a couple of years had a profound impact on her appreciation for the diversity of food, culture and people.

 As a member of Slow Food (and president of Slow Food Houston) she supports the mission of good, clean, fair food in her own kitchen and lifestyle.
 It's not that hard, and definitely not a sacrifice for a real food lover, she feels.
 Biodiversity, local and regional gastronomy, 'clean' grown and raised food are all key to good tasting and exciting food.
 Sourcing ingredients from a local farmer gives food a face, appreciating it even more.